 There are many factors that can affect your choice of the perfect shrub or small tree; hardiness, size and soil preferences are all things that you will need to consider.
 However perhaps the most important is appearance; you want the result of your efforts to be a plant that’s attractive for as much of the year as possible.
-This makes holly among the leading options, because they’re very appealing in a number of ways.
+This makes holly bushes among the leading options, because they’re very appealing in a number of ways.
 Glossy foliage and an easily modified shape combine to create a very ornamental bush, and in fall and winter the famous red berries are an extra splash of color that will brighten your garden as you approach the festive season.

-The blue holly Ilex meserveae is a particularly pleasing variety, which grows to the perfect size for use as a boundary or an impressive centerpiece in its own right.
+The Blue Holly (Ilex meserveae) is a particularly pleasing variety, which grows to the perfect size for use as a boundary or an impressive centerpiece in its own right.
 The holly family is found throughout the world’s temperate zones and there are many naturally occurring species.
 Wild hollies range from quite small bushes to trees that can reach to over 80 feet in height.
 Since it became popular as a garden plant many more hybrids have been created, and Blue Princess is one of them.

 Blue Princess is an upright, evergreen shrub.
-It’s slow growing but will eventually mature into a small tree between ten and 15 feet high, and spreads to between eight and ten feet wide.
+It’s slow growing but will eventually mature into a small tree between 10 and 15 feet high, and spreads to between 8 and 10 feet wide.
 Holly bushes are usually very dense, with spreading branches thickly covered in leaves with their characteristic spined edges.
 The leaves of Blue Princess are a dark, glossy blue-green color which contrasts nicely with the purplish tone of the stems.
 In spring the dark foliage is brightened by small, subtle white flowers; these aren’t showy but do add an extra touch of interest.
 Blue Princess really comes into its own in fall though.
 Where the tiny flowers were, a prolific crop of bright red berries will grow and persist through the winter.